qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 # Building Your Own Yocto Image for Banana Pi F3 #

 This document will go through the work done to add initial Yocto support for the RISC-V based development board Banana Pi F3.
-The work was heavily based on the buildroot work done by Jesse Taube <Mr.Bossman075@gmail.com> and can be found [here](https://github.com/Mr-Bossman/bpi-f3-buildroot).

-Please note that this work is a very simple and crude "conversion" from a buildroot configuration to a Yocto layer and there's plenty that can be improved on in the future.
+The work was based on a buildroot configuration for the same board and there are several things that can be improved on in the future.
 More on that at the end of this document.

 But first, let's familiarize ourself a bit with the Banana Pi F3 development board.